Great Writing Begins with a Sizzling Start

 - Get them to share their favourite in groups of 3–4.
 This will help them generate more ideas, develop concepts and learn from each other.

-- Try not to get them to read them all out, or read to the entire class.
+- Don’t ask them to share all of the Sizzling Starts they’ve written, or share with the entire class.
 The idea is to practise, practise, practise.
 Reading everything out doesn’t give them the opportunity to make mistakes, play around with ideas or try new things that don’t work.
-Reading to the entire class can also be daunting and very time-consuming for you.
+Reading to the entire class can also be daunting for student and very time-consuming for you.

 - Run this every day for an entire week to solidify it into muscle memory.
 Good luck!